th7mo/notes/website-design.md

 chose to have a custom monospaced font to make code blocks more readable on mobile. [sustainable.dev](https://the-sustainable.dev/do-you-really-need-that-custom-webfont/) explains this in more detail.

+## No images

+I want to keep my content repository manageable over the long term.
+Including images from the start could lead to a significant increase in the Git repository's size, which may cause storage and usability issues down the line.